-- o Announced new risk measurement system for designating at risk communities - COVID-19 vaccines are being distributed across the country - City first responders started to receive COVID-19 vaccine January 11, 2021 - o 1,400 vaccine shots have been given to city first responders - Mayor Sarno looks forward to leading by example and taking the vaccine as soon as he is able - Governor Baker announced that the Eastfield Mall will serve as a COVID-19 vaccination site starting Friday, January 29, 2021 - State health officials have moved up seniors aged 65 and older in their priority COVID vaccine rollout plan.
+- o Announced new risk measurement system for designating at risk communities - COVID-19 vaccines are being distributed across the country - City first responders started to receive COVID-19 vaccine January 11, 2021 - 1,400 vaccine shots have been given to city first responders - o Mayor Sarno looks forward to leading by example and taking the vaccine as soon as he is able - Governor Baker announced that the Eastfield Mall will serve as a COVID-19 vaccination site starting Friday, January 29, 2021 - State health officials have moved up seniors aged 65 and older in their priority COVID vaccine rollout plan.
 Now part of group to receive shots in second wave of Phase II - Governor Baker updates the states COVID-19 precautionary measures - o Effective Monday, February 8, 2021, businesses can operate at 40% capacity - Mayor Sarno, Chairman of the Board of Assessors Richie Allen, and Collector/Treasure Christopher Caputo remind residents to be mindful of the due dates as tax bills are mailed out.
-Encourages residents to conduct city related business online if possible. - Mayor Sarno commends Massachusetts Military Support Foundation Inc. and the Eastfield Mall for supporting our veterans by distributing coats to our veterans in need - Mayor Sarno joined with Executive Director of PBRM Patrick Sullivan, CAFO TJ Plante, and SRA Deputy Director of A&F Amanda Pham to tour the new improvements at Symphony Hall - Baker-Polito Administration announce vaccine appointments for individuals ages 65+, and individuals with 2+ certain medical conditions to begin on February 18th, 2021 - Mayor Sarno joined with STCC President Dr. John Cook for a virtual zoom meeting to discuss updates on the campus
+Encourages residents to conduct city related business online if possible. - Baker-Polito Administration announce vaccine appointments for individuals ages 65+, and individuals with 2+ certain medical conditions to begin on February 18th, 2021 - Mayor Sarno joined with Dr. Mark Keroack of Baystate Health, Dr. Robert Roose of Mercy Medical, and State Senator Eric Lesser for a Town Hall discussion on WWLP 22 News - o The 90 minute program ran during 22 News 5pm - 6:30pm timeslot - The discussion included dialogue about the city, state, and national response to the pandemic and insight from two of the areas medical professionals